Let’s Connect:

 Instagram

-PJ has organized exhibitions and programming internationally, including Notes for Tomorrow (Independent Curators International, 2021-Present), Letter from the Network (Berkeley Art Center, 2024), Notes on Cultural Evidence (slash art, 2023), Conversations on Carlos Villa: World-Making and Cross-Cultural Solidarity (Asian Art Museum, 2022), Tarsal by Metatarsal (Headlands Center for the Arts, 2021), Solidarity Struggle Victory (Southern Exposure, 2019), Rally: Queer Art and Activism Now (Dixon Place, 2017).
-He has juried for prestigious awards and fellowships such as Artadia, Headlands Center for the Arts’ Bay Area Fellowship, and Rainin Foundation’s Rainin Arts Fellows.
-His writing has appeared in Viewfinder: Journal for Museum Education, Art21 Magazine, Art Practical, and American Craft.
-PJ has presented lectures and keynotes at Portland State University’s School of Art and Design, California College of the Arts, Wattis Institute for Contemporary Arts, Maryland Institute College of Art, University of California at Berkeley, The New School, School of the Art Institute Chicago, among others.
+He has juried for awards and fellowships including Artadia, Headlands Center for the Arts’ Bay Area Fellowship, and the Rainin Foundation’s Art Fellowships, and has presented lectures and keynotes at Portland State University’s School of Art and Design, California College of the Arts, Wattis Institute for Contemporary Arts, Maryland Institute College of Art, University of California at Berkeley, The New School, School of the Art Institute Chicago, among others.
 PJ is co-founder of Pilipinx American Library, an itinerant library and programming platform dedicated to diasporic Filipinx perspectives.
 His publications are in the collection of the Thomas J. Watson Library at The Metropolitan Museum of Art.

 Born in the Philippines, PJ immigrated to the United States in his early teens.
 He lives and works between San Francisco and New York City, the Ramaytush Ohlone and Lenape homelands.